Universal properties of single particle excitations across the many-body localization transition: III. Results

-Panel (a) of Fig.~\ref{Fig1} shows the ratio of the typical to average value of the LDOS for the system with power-law interactions and $\alpha=1$.
-For weak disorder, the typical value of the LDOS is of the order of the average LDOS while for large values of $W$ in the MBL phase the typical value of the LDOS becomes vanishingly small though the corresponding average value is still finite.
-The ratio of typical to average value of LDOS increases with the system size for weak disorder while for very large disorder it becomes essentially independent of the chain size.
-Interestingly, at the disorder value where the ratio becomes independent of the system size, it also becomes constant with respect to disorder $W$ within numerical precision and we use this criterion to estimate the transition point.
-In order to obtain the best scaling collapse of the finite size data for the ratio of typical to average values of the LDOS, we calculated the cost function $C_X$ which is shown in panel (b) of Fig.~\ref{Fig1} for $\alpha=1$. $C_X$ decreases as the value of the parameter $W_c$ is increased from $5t$, having a broad minima for $7.1t \le W_c \le 7.9t$ and $2.3 \le \nu \le 2.7$.
+The cost function for the ratio of typical to average values of the LDOS is shown in panel (b) of Fig.~\ref{Fig1} for $\alpha=1$. $C_X$ decreases as the value of the parameter $W_c$ is increased from $5t$, having a minimum around $7.67t$ and $\nu \sim 2.62$.
 With further increase in $W_c$ and $\nu$, $C_X$ shows a slow increase.
-Using our estimate of the transition point, explained above, we chose $W_c=7.1t$ for which $C_X$ has a minimum for $\nu=2.5$.
-The finite size scaling collapse for a fixed value of the critical disorder and the exponent $\nu$ obtained from minimization of the cost function is shown in panel (c) of Fig.~\ref{Fig1}.
+The finite size scaling collapse shown in panel (c) of Fig.~\ref{Fig1} has been made for $W_c=7.67t$ and $\nu = 2.62$ though any point in $(W_c,\nu)$ plane corresponding to the minimum region of the cost function within error-bar would give a good quality scaling collapse (details in Appendix D).
 The bottom panel in Fig.~\ref{Fig1} shows similar plots for $\alpha=3$.
-As one can see that the finite size scaling and the minimization of the cost function provides a critical point $W_c$ which is very close to the one obtained for $\alpha=1$ and again the critical exponent $\nu \sim 2.5$.
-In fact, the critical disorder $W_c$ and the critical exponent $\nu$ do not change with the increase in the range of interaction even for $\alpha=0.5$.
-We also studied the finite size scaling of the ratio of typical to average value of scattering rates and obtain almost the same transition point and critical exponent $\nu$ as that from the LDOS, details of which are provided in the Supplemental Materials(SM)~\cite{SM}.
+As one can see that the finite size scaling and the minimization of the cost function provides a critical point $W_c \sim 7.90t$ which is slightly larger than the transition point obtained for $\alpha=1$.
+This is consistent with earlier works on disordered spin chains with long range $ZZ$ couplings~\cite{Logan,Bayat}.
+The critical exponent $\nu \in [2.87,2.90]$ with $95\%$ confidence interval (Details in Appendix D).
+In fact, the critical exponent $\nu$ continues to satisfy the CCFS criterion even for $\alpha=0.5$ (results not shown here).
+We also studied the finite size scaling of the ratio of typical to average value of scattering rates and obtain the critical exponent $\nu>2$ satisfying the CCFS criterion as that from the LDOS, details of which are provided in Appendix C.